 Pursuant to the Constitution the Republic of Estonia is not to enter into international treaties which are in conflict with the Constitution.

 If laws or other legislation in Estonia are in conflict with international treaties ratified by the Parliament, the provisions of the international treaty shall apply.

 The President of the Republic is elected for five years by the Parliament or, under specific circumstances, by an electoral body consisting of the members of the Parliament and representatives of local government.
-The President of the Republic of Estonia is the formal head of state and the commander-in-chief of the Estonian Defence Forces.
+The President is the formal head of state and the supreme commander of national defence.

 The laws passed by the Parliament are presented to the President of the Republic for proclamation.
 The President has a right to veto with respect to the laws passed by the Parliament pursuant to which he/she may return the act to the Parliament.